zuozhenggh/learning-library/ospa-library/luna-labs/oci-basics-lab/OCI-Basics-Lab.md

 ![](img/029.png " ")

-Click **Attach**  After a few moments, you'll get a confirmation screen that your block volume is attached.
+Click **Attach**  After a few moments, you will get a confirmation screen that your block volume is attached.
 Note that from this screen, the heading says **Attached Instances**.
 This is because we're viewing the block volume mount from the **Block Volume** section of the console.

 ![](img/030.png " ")